IAkdim/TINlab-ML2425-TORCS/README.md

 ## What's not included
 - Full TORCS source code (download 1.3.4 from sourceforge and drop the tarball here)
+- SCR patch (download from the SCR GitHub repository and drop the tarball here)

 ## Quick Start